Excerpts of our two newest works are posted in our GALLERY! Check them!

 1- AMALAGAM -the newest work by flamenco dancer Esmeralda Enrique and kathak dancer Joanna de Souza -with stellar musicians Ian de Souza, Maryem Hassan-Tollar, Caroline Plante and Santosh Naidu

-Many thanks to the Toronto Arts Council
+Many thanks to the Toronto Arts Council and Danceworks

 2-BARDO, our largest collaboration to date, which toured India in January/February 2018!